DamianWiacek/DeskBookingSystem/README.md

 Hot desk booking system is a system which should designed to automate the reservation of desk in office through an easy online booking system.

+## Features
 Administration:
 - Manage locations (add/remove, can&#39;t remove if desk exists in location)
 - Manage desk in locations (add/remove if no reservation/make unavailable)

 Employees
 - Determine which desks are available to book or unavailable.